-Colder weather means comfort food.
+Colder weather means it’s time for comfort food.
 And I can’t think of a meal more comforting than good Old Fashioned Skillet Macaroni and Cheese!

-So let’s just agree straight out of the gate that those boxed substitutes made with orange powder just can’t come close to the real thing!
+So let’s just agree that those boxed substitutes made with orange powder just can’t come close to the real thing!
 This Mac and Cheese is made with whole milk and sharp cheddar cheese, then baked in the oven to crispy perfection.
 You just can’t get that from a box.

 Swoon.
 Sigh.
 Drool.